InvertGames/uFrame.Documentation/pages/nodes/view-node.md

 `{Name}CollectionChanged()`

-Collection bindings bind to a collection giving you two methods, {CollectionName}Added, and {CollectionName}Removed, override these methods to execute something when the collection is modified.
+Collection bindings bind to a collection giving you two methods, ``{CollectionName}Added`, and `{CollectionName}Removed`, override these methods to execute something when the collection is modified.

 `{Name}ViewCollectionChanged()`